Business owners and leadership teams are responsible for providing their staff with a safe and healthy workplace.

 Q. Once the fix is complete, why must that be evaluated, too?

 A. That’s simple.
 First, you need to check that the fix achieves its goal.
-Second, the fix could actually create its own risks.
-If you replace a noisy piece of equipment with a quieter machine, that new machine needs to be checked for its own risk profile.
-Often new issues do not become clear until a change has been in place for a while.
+Second, the payoff could create risks.
+If you replace a piece of noisy equipment with a quieter machine, that new machine needs to be checked for its risk profile.
+Often new issues do not become apparent until a change has been in place for a while.

-To ensure staff are safe at all times, risk assessments should be regarded as ongoing processes that are constantly conducted and reviewed.
+Risk assessments should be regarded as ongoing processes that are constantly conducted and reviewed to ensure staff are safe at all times.